SyncfusionExamples/how-to-show-the-filtericon-while-mouse-hover-in-wpf-datagrid/README.md

 # How to show the FilterIcon while Mouse hover in WPF DataGrid (SfDataGrid)?

-How to show the FilterIcon while Mouse hover in WPF DataGrid (SfDataGrid)?
+How to show the FilterIcon while Mouse hover in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?

 # About the sample

-By default, SfDataGrid does not provide the support to set the filter icon visibility based on mouse positions, you can achieve this by customize the GridDataHeaderCellRenderer and GridHeaderCellControl.
+By default, [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) does not provide the support to set the filter icon visibility based on mouse positions, you can achieve this by customize the GridDataHeaderCellRenderer and GridHeaderCellControl.

 ```c#
 public class GridDataHeaderCellRendererExt : GridDataHeaderCellRenderer